msteeger/homebridge-http-slider/README.md

 ```
 * `name` can be freely chosen
 * Supported `service`s are `Lightbulb`, `Fan` and `Thermostat`
-* `http_states` http uls who get called when the slider gets set to a specific
+* `http_states` http-urls who get called when the slider gets set to a specific
   state.
 A low index in the array represents a low value/state in the slider.

 Optional